continuousphp/documentation/docs/databases/oracle.md

 ## Importing database dump

 ContinuousPHP provides users with the ability to import oracle database dump files.
 To enable it, simply add an environment variable `PATH_IMPORT_DUMP_DB_ORACLE` which refers to the absolute path of specified database dump file in repository context.
-If you are using GitHub you should store the database dump file with [Git LFS](https://git-lfs.github.com/).
+If you are using GitHub you should store it with [Git LFS](https://git-lfs.github.com/).